How We Helped Air Filtration Specialists Second Nature to Rebrand With a Premium Domain Name

 It was a sound decision that made the company more attractive to customers and investors.

-They were looking for a domain consultant that could help assign value to the asset, and also protect the anonymity of the FilterEasy team.
+They were looking for a domain broker or consultant that could help assign value to the asset, and also protect the anonymity of the FilterEasy team.

 Second Nature is an ideal case study of how proper rebranding can boost a company’s fortunes.
 It’s something you can draw a lot of lessons from.